User's UI actions are counted in the rate limit. Webhooks are not subjected to rate limiting.

 In the case of exceeding the 10 000 daily limit on multiple occasions, we may start blocking your POST/PUT requests towards our API.

-If you're reaching the rate limit, options to improve performance include restructuring the architecture of the integration, using Webhooks, and/or upgrading to Advanced, Professional or Enterprise plan.
+If you're reaching the rate limit, options to improve performance include restructuring the integration architecture, using Webhooks, and/or upgrading to Advanced, Professional or Enterprise plan.